How to Install Google Chrome on Fedora Linux

 Fix Chrome Startup Failures

 After a major Fedora upgrade, Chrome may fail to launch or render pages.
 This typically occurs due to outdated GPU cache or incompatible sandbox settings.
-First, clear the GPU cache:
+To start troubleshooting, first clear the GPU cache:

 rm -rf ~/.config/google-chrome/Default/GPUCache

-If Chrome still fails to start, try launching with the sandbox disabled for testing:
+If Chrome still fails to start, then try launching with the sandbox disabled for testing:

 google-chrome --no-sandbox